-An officer of the Company is a director at one of the banks where the Company maintains a \$4.0 million line of credit, cumulative letter of credit facilities of \$5.1 million and where its routine daily banking transactions are processed.
-The Company is contingently liable to insurance carriers under its comprehensive general, product, and vehicle liability policies, as well as some workers' compensation, and has provided letters of credit in the amount of \$5.1 million.
+An officer of the Company is a director at one of the banks where the Company maintains a \$4.0 million line of credit, cumulative letter of credit facilities of \$5.2 million and where its routine daily banking transactions are processed.
+The Company is contingently liable to insurance carriers under its comprehensive general, product and vehicle liability policies, as well as some workers' compensation, and has provided letters of credit in the amount of \$5.2 million.
 The Company receives no special services or pricing on the services performed by the bank due to the directorship of this officer.
-No amounts were outstanding on this line of credit at September 30, 2007.
+At March 31, 2008, no amount was outstanding on this line of credit.

-- 4. DERIVATIVE INSTRUMENTS & HEDGING ACTIVITIES Related to its variable debt, the Company has interest rate swaps utilized to hedge against adverse changes in interest rates.
-The notional principal amounts of the outstanding interest rate swaps totaled \$15.3 million with a weighted average fixed rate of 4.5% at September 30, 2007.
+4. DERIVATIVE INSTRUMENTS & HEDGING ACTIVITIES - Related to its variable debt, the Company has interest rate swaps utilized to hedge against adverse changes in interest rates.
+The notional principal amounts of the outstanding interest rate swaps totaled \$15.0 million with a weighted average fixed rate of 4.5% at March 31, 2008.
 The interest rate swaps are not utilized to take speculative positions.
 The Board of Directors established the Company's policies with regard to activities involving derivative instruments.
 Management, along with the Board of Directors, periodically reviews those policies, along with the actual derivative related results.
 The Company recorded the fair market value of its interest rate swaps as cash flow hedges on its balance sheet and has marked them to fair value through other comprehensive income.
-The cumulative fair value of the swaps was a liability of \$0.1 million as of September 30, 2007 and an asset of \$0.1 million as of June 30, 2007 and is reflected as other current liabilities and other assets, respectively, on the accompanying consolidated balance sheet.
-As of September 30, 2007, all of the derivatives used by the Company in its risk management are highly effective hedges because all of the critical terms of the derivative instruments match those of the hedged item. - 5.
-ACCRUED WARRANTY COSTS The Company estimates the amount of warranty claims on sold product that may be incurred based on current and historical data.
+The cumulative fair values of the swaps was a liability of \$0.5 million as of March 31, 2008 and an asset of \$0.1 million as of June 30, 2007 and is reflected as other current liabilities and other assets, respectively, on the accompanying consolidated balance sheet.
+All of the derivatives used by the Company in its risk management are highly effective hedges because all of the critical terms of the derivative instruments match those of the hedged item.

+5. ACCRUED WARRANTY COSTS - The Company estimates the amount of warranty claims on sold product that may be incurred based on current and historical data.
 The actual warranty expense could differ from the estimates made by the Company based on product performance.
-The following table presents the changes in the Company's product warranty liability for the three months ended September 30, 2007 and 2006 (in millions):
+The following table presents the changes in the Company's product warranty liability for the nine months ended March 31, 2008 and 2007 (in millions):

-20 07 2 006 Accrued warranty costs at June 30 \$ 1.0 \$ 1.1 Payments made for warranty and related costs (0.7) (0.7) Accrual for product warranty 0.7 0.7 Accrued warranty costs at September 30 \$ 1.0 \$ 1.1
+2008 2007 Accrued warranty costs at beginning of period \$ 1.0 \$ 1.1 Payments made for warranty and related costs (2.3) (2.4) Accrual for product warranty 2.4 2.3 Accrued warranty costs at March 31 \$ 1.1 \$ 1.0

-6. STOCK-BASED COMPENSATION - The Company has two stock-based compensation methods available when determining employee compensation.

-(1) Management Incentive Plan - This plan provides for shares of common stock to be awarded to key employees based on targeted rate of earnings to common equity as established by the Board of Directors.
+- 6. STOCK-BASED COMPENSATION The Company has three stock-based compensation methods available when determining employee compensation.
+The Company's shareholders have approved all stock-based compensation and stock option plans. - (1) Management Incentive Plan This plan provides for shares of common stock to be awarded to key employees based on targeted rate of earnings to common equity as established by the Board of Directors.
 Shares awarded to employees are subject to the restriction of continued employment, with one-third of the stock received by the employee on the award date and the remaining shares vested after one and two years.
-Under the plan no shares were awarded, granted or vested during the three months ended September 30, 2007 and 2006.
-As of September 30, 2007 there were no unvested shares outstanding.
-The Company expects forfeitures under this plan to be nominal and there were no shares forfeited in the three months ended September 30, 2007 or 2006.
-At September 30, 2007, 69,407 shares were available for future grants.
+Under the plan no shares were awarded, granted or vested during the nine-months ended March 31, 2008 and 2007.
+As of March 31, 2008, there were no unvested shares outstanding.
+There were no shares and 50 shares forfeited in the nine months ended March 31, 2008 and 2007, respectively.
+At March 31, 2008, 69,407 shares were available for future grants.